AARON SAVIO LOBO

 After pursuing a Master's degree in Wildlife Biology and Conservation from NCBS - WCS-India, Avik focused his career working on different marine species like dolphins, octopuses and turtles.
 He joined the WCS-India Marine Program in 2019 as part of the Marine Protected Area (MPA) project.

 Over his first two years with WCS-India, Avik assisted the marine team in their endeavours to catalyse the notification of Angria Bank as an MPA.
-Currently, in addition to assisting with fundraising, donor reporting, social media and other general activities across the program, his role involves aiding efforts towards mitigating megafaunal bycatch with specific focus on dolphins, dugongs and sea turtles.
+Following that, and after a short stint at our Megafaunal Bycatch team, he moved on to managing our Sharks and Rays efforts.
+Currently, in addition to assisting with fundraising, donor reporting, social media and other general activities across the program, he is responsible for implementing work towards curbing the decline of elasmobranchs in India.

 Eswar holds a Master’s degree in Microbiology and obtained his Doctoral Degree from Acharya Nagarjuna University in Environmental Sciences in 2020.
 He is a member of the IUCN Species Survival Commission Otter Specialist Group.
 In the past, he has worked with Andhra Pradesh Forest Department, volunteered with the UN, and worked as a Conservation Biologist under the UNDP- GEF- GoI Godavari Project.